Groups & Factions

 • "A hybrid model where the members have a say, but platforms or tendencies within the party also have a role is the most meaningful way to deliver an activist-based democracy."

-• Its front the Campaign for a Mass Workers Party is, with other organisations, part of the Socialist Unity Platform in Your Party, which is pushing for a common platform of six demands around party democracy.
+• Its front the Campaign for a Mass Workers Party is, with other organisations, part of the Socialist Unity Platform, which pushed for six demands around party democracy at founding conference and afterwards.

 Other Key Facts